 However, even forcing to rebuild the index sometimes does not make it happen soon enough.
 If you've waited a few minutes and nothing seems to change in the Photos app, try restarting the computer and check the Photos after that.
 Eventually, Windows index should catch up with the changes you've made, and the Photos app should stop displaying the images from the excluded folder.
 If it does not, consider moving the Cats folder out of the Pictures area altogether.
 For example, create a Cats folder in the root of the C: drive, and move the pictures there.
 This should force Photos app to refresh and remove the images from the view.

-- How to hide pictures from the Photos app in Windows 10
+- How to create a secret folder in Windows 11 and 10

 - Preventing installations of specific programs with Folder Guard